oriolgual/reefpoints/source/posts/2015-06-15-execcommand-blog-post.md

 And finally, we remove the selection by calling `window.getSelection().removeAllRanges()` so that the user never sees the highlighting.

-And thats it!
+And that's it!
 If you wanted to confirm everything worked as expected you can examine the response of `document.execCommand()`; it returns `false` if the command is not supported or enabled.

-You can checkout this example out in this [Ember JSBin](http://emberjs.jsbin.com/faqixa/3/edit?html,js,output).
+You can check this example out in this [Ember JSBin](http://emberjs.jsbin.com/faqixa/3/edit?html,js,output).